marcomilon/ezphp/README.md

 ![EzPHP](logo/logotype.png "EzPHP")

-EzPHP give you a personal PHP webserver for development.
+EzPHP gives you a personal PHP webserver for development.

 The goal of the project is to provide a single .exe file that will get you a ready to use PHP development environment.